Bedtime used to mean one thing––

 Perfect order.
 (Not my bed.)

-Looks like those tigers got to this dog bed!
+His consumption of three dog beds and a cat bed within a month’s period had something to do with it.
 When I got back from my writing retreat in December, Morrie had totally torn up Frida’s bed and left Diego’s untouched.
 Bad boy!!!

 Papers on the desktop, laptops on the bed,